Vijay Shanker

 Vijay Shanker (born April 2, 1972) is an American lawyer who is a judge of the District of Columbia Court of Appeals.

 Education

-Shanker earned a Bachelor of Arts degree from Duke University in 1994 and a Juris Doctor from the University of Virginia School of Law in 1999, where he served as a notes editor for the Virginia Law Review, was inducted into the Order of the Coif, and received the Roger & Madeleine Traynor and Law School Alumni Association Best Note graduation awards.
+Shanker earned a Bachelor of Arts degree from Duke University in 1994 and a Juris Doctor from the University of Virginia School of Law in 1999, where he served as a notes editor for the Virginia Law Review, was inducted into the Order of the Coif, and received the Law School Alumni Association Best Note Award.

 Career

 From 2000 and 2001, Shanker served as a law clerk for Judge Chester J. Straub of the United States Court of Appeals for the Second Circuit.
 He worked as an associate at Mayer Brown from 2004 to 2005 and at Covington & Burling from 1999 to 2000 and 2001 to 2004.
 Shanker joined the United States Department of Justice Criminal Division in 2005.
 He previously served as counselor and acting deputy chief of staff to the assistant attorney General for the Criminal Division and senior litigation counsel in the division's fraud section.
 Shanker was also an associate adjunct professor of law at the Washington College of Law.